madprops/airc/README.md

 ## Rules <a name="rules"></a>

-The behavior of a bot can be altered through the `!ur` command:
+The behavior of a bot can be altered through the `!ur` command.

+This edits the `rules` config, which is prepended before every prompt.

 ---